Above Suspicion (1995 film): Plot

 The police conclude that Dempsey killed Gail and Nick in self-defense.
 Alan, however, becomes suspicious that Dempsey murdered them and begins to investigate, over the objections of his captain and other officers.
 He finds some inconsistencies in Dempsey's account and locates a man who forged a driver's license for Nick which he used to rent the car with which he drove himself and Gail to the house on the night of the murders.

 Alan leaks his investigation to the press but denies doing so after a story about it appears in the newspaper.
 His captain reluctantly agrees to have Dempsey charged as the police cannot be seen as covering up a possible crime committed by one of their own.
-A pre-trial hearing is held where Dempsey's lawyer undermines much of the state's case.
+During a pre-trial hearing, Dempsey's lawyer undermines much of the state's case.
 The judge rules that there is not sufficient evidence to proceed to trial and dismisses the matter.

 Alan approaches Dempsey in the courtroom and tells him that he knows that he is a murderer and knows that he can walk.
 Alan then stabs Dempsey in the right thigh, expecting to elicit a physical reaction to prove that he actually can use his legs.
 Dempsey does not even wince and acts as if he did not feel the stabbing.
 Alan is arrested and loses his job.
 Dempsey begins dating Iris and starts a new life with her and Damon, while still pretending to be a paraplegic.